Proper Coloring of Geometric Hypergraphs

 \begin{conjecture} For every plane convex set $D$ there is an $m$ such that any finite set of points admits a $3$-coloring such that any homothetic copy of $D$ that contains at least $m$ points contains two points with different colors. \end{conjecture}

-The special case of Conjecture \ref{conj:homothet} when $D$ is a disk has been posed earlier in \cite{Khalf}, and is also still open.
+The special case of Conjecture \ref{conj:homothet} when $D$ is a disk has been posed earlier by the first author \cite{Khalf}, and is also still open.
 Our main result is the proof of Conjecture \ref{conj:homothet} for convex polygons.

 \begin{theorem} For every convex $n$-gon $D$ there is an $m$ such that any finite set of points admits a $3$-coloring such that any homothetic copy of $D$ that contains at least $m$ points contains two points with different colors. \end{theorem}